Peter Brimelow: Alien Nation

 Brimelow's book Alien Nation: Common Sense About America's Immigration Disaster criticizes U.S. immigration policy after 1965.

 A review in Foreign Affairs acknowledged that the book raised a number of persuasive objections to contemporary American immigration policies, but criticized Brimelow for "defining American identity in racial as opposed to cultural terms", and for the "extreme character" of his proposals.

-The Southern Poverty Law Center described Alien Nation as an "infamous anti-immigrant book", and pointed to Center for Immigration Studies executive director Mark Krikorian's positive review of the book as evidence that Brimelow's organization had close ties to white nationalists.
+The Southern Poverty Law Center described Alien Nation as an "infamous anti-immigrant book", and pointed to Center for Immigration Studies executive director Mark Krikorian's positive review of the book as evidence that Krikorian's organization had close ties to white nationalists.

 The Worm in the Apple

 The Worm in the Apple discusses public education and teachers' unions, considering unions as "highly destructive".
 David Gordon summarizes Brimelow's view in his review of the book in The Mises Review: "to attempt so far-reaching a goal as universal high school education is foolish."
 John O'Sullivan praised the book.
 For the Hoover Institution journal Education Next, public policy consultant George Mitchell wrote: "Brimelow... demonstrates how collective bargaining for teachers has produced labor agreements that stifle innovation and risk taking.
 He makes it clear that the dramatic rise in influence enjoyed by the teacher unions has coincided with stagnant and unacceptable levels of student performance."
 However, in the same journal article, education consultant Julia E. Koppich took a more critical angle: "Brimelow uses a variety of linguistic devices to drive home his points.
 But his over-the-top language soon grates on the nerves...
 His argument is not that teacher unions are destroying American education, but that they labor long and hard to preserve the status quo...
 But this book contains so little about education-virtually nothing about classrooms, schools, or districts-even that point gets lost."
 Koppich called the book "an anti-public school polemic".